Sunday, November 25, 2007

 Sunday, November 18, 2007

-In childhood most part of the money spent on books.
+In childhood, the most part of the money I spent on books.
 CHAMPAK, PARAG, CHANDAMAMA and NANDAN were bought for me by parents.
 But it was not enough for me.
-The very first comic was Phantom (Indrajal-1977).
-Parents were not agreeing with my choice for comics.
-But I spend all my pocket money on it.
-My collection is lost forever, but thanks to the following blogs, I’m recollecting again, not only for myself but for my twins too.
-Some are not publishing; some are not available everywhere.
+The very first comic was Phantom (Indrajal-#295).
+Parents never agreed with my choice.
+But I didn't stop.

 http://thecomicproject.blogspot.com/